Upper seminar "Theoretical computer science

 Our algorithm is based on computing a pattern-based abstraction of a synthesis game that captures the realizability problem for the specification.
 The abstraction does not restrict the possible solutions to finite-state ones and captures the obligations for the system in the synthesis game.
 We present an experimental evaluation based on a prototype implementation that shows the practical applicability of our algorithm.

-Montag, 14.10.2013: John McCabe-Dansted (University of Western Australia)
+Monday, 14.10.2013: John McCabe-Dansted (University of Western Australia)

 Model Checking for Compositional Models of General Linear Time

 We address the problem of model checking temporal formulas with Until and Since over general linear time.
-General linear time allows us to capture continuous properties in applications such as distributed systems, natural language, message passing and AI modelling of human reasoning.
-Models are represented using a recently formalised compositional language.
+General linear time allows us to capture continuous properties in applications such as distributed systems, natural language, message passing and AI modeling of human reasoning.
+Models are represented using a recently formalized compositional language.
 This language is closely related to a tableau method for general linear time.
 Given a model described in our model expression language and a temporal logic formula, the algorithm decides whether the formula is satisfied in the model.
 Like Linear Temporal Logic (LTL), the problem is PSPACE-complete and the time required is linear in the length of the model.
 We motivate this result by examining how some Zeno properties can be model checked, such as for a system that needs to interact with a Zeno environment.

-Mittwoch, 9.10.2013: John McCabe-Dansted (University of Western Australia)
+Wednesday, 9.10.2013: John McCabe-Dansted (University of Western Australia)

 Algorithms and Temporal Logics